ctlab/sgmwcs-solver/README.md

 Problem
 =========

-Solver solves Maximum Weighted Connected Subgraph problem with weighted vertices and edges.
-Besides, there is possibility to create groups of vertices or edges.
-Weight of group takes into consideration in goal function only if at least one vertex or edge presents in solution.
+The solver solves a signal version of generalized Maximum Weighted Connected Subgraph problem with weighted vertices and edges.

-Sample
+Input of the problem is graph with node and edge weights (positive or negative).
+Some of the nodes or edges are grouped into a signal so that each node/edge in the signal has the same score.
+The goal is to find a connected subgraph with a maximal weight, considered nodes/edges in a signal group are counted maximum one time.

+Example
 =========

 Node file(node_name  node_weight):